 Curcumin is one of the most-prevalent bio-active alkaloids found in the roots of the Turmeric plant (Curcuma Longa).
-It has been used throughout Indian culture to naturally treat many health conditions, and has significant research demonstrating many health benefits of curcumin.
-Meriva is a patented curcumin extract produced by Idena and has scientific support for its beneficial impact on bone health.
+It has been used throughout Indian culture to naturally treat many health conditions and has significant research demonstrating many health benefits of curcumin.
+Meriva is a patented curcumin extract produced by?Idena?and has scientific support for its beneficial impact on bone health.

 Standardized Curcumin Extract

-Benefit of Standardized Compounds
+Benefits of Standardized Compounds

 Standardized ingredients such as Meriva offer?consumers a predictable quality and consistency to better address their unique health concerns.
 Standardized compounds also help incentive research for the health benefits of these natural compounds.
 By offering a patented formula, laboratories and manufacturers are able to financially-justify the investment in research related to their product.

 Clinical Support for Meriva Curcumin

-Meriva has been investigated in several clinical settings for the treatment of several health related issues.
+Meriva has been investigated in several clinical settings for the treatment of several health-related issues.
 A 2010 study investigated the benefits of Meriva among 50 patients with osteoarthritis.
-These patients were given 200mg doses Meriva daily for three months, resulting in significant reduction in measured serum C-reactive protein, prolonged ability to exercise, and a reduction in reported symptoms.
-3 The costs of prescription anti-inflammatory drugs were also markable reduced during this period for patients receiving the Meriva compound.
+These patients were given 200mg doses Meriva daily for three months, resulting in a significant reduction in measured serum C-reactive protein, prolonged ability to exercise, and a reduction in reported symptoms (R).
+The cost of prescription anti-inflammatory drugs was also markable reduced during this period for patients receiving the Meriva compound.

-Turmeric and curcuminoid compound have shown a remarkable abitlity to help treat many types of health conditions related to inflammation.
+Turmeric and curcuminoid compounds have shown a remarkable ability to help treat many types of health conditions related to inflammation.
 Meriva offers a potent standardized curcumin formulation that can help offer these benefits at a much lower effective dose.
 Taking curcumin supplements utilizing the Meriva formulation can help ensure you are taking the same types of compounds that researchers have found to offer the most health benefits.